Symbolic analysis of second-order ordinary differential equations with polynomial coefficients: Abstract

 \section{Abstract}

 The singularity structure of a second-order ordinary differential equation with polynomial coefficients often yields the type of solution.
-If the solution is a special function that is studied in the literature, then the result is more manageable using the properties of that function.
-It is straightforward to find the regular and irregular singular points of such an equation by a computer algebra system.
-However, one needs the corresponding indices for a full analysis of the singularity structure.
 It is shown that the $\theta$-operator method can be used as a symbolic computational approach to obtain the indicial equation and the recurrence relation.
-Consequently, the singularity structure which can be visualized through a Riemann P-symbol leads to the transformations that yield a solution in terms of a special function, if the equation is suitable.
+Consequently, the singularity structure leads to the transformations that yield a solution in terms of a special function, if the equation is suitable.
 Hypergeometric and Heun-type equations are mostly employed in physical applications.
 Thus only these equations and their confluent types are considered with SageMath routines which are assembled in the open-source package symODE2.